josemaz/kirc-stages/README.md

-## 04 - Networks Analysis
+## 04 - Networks Analysis by MI cut off interaction

-### Intersections between all cohorts

-Script to generate intersection for each cohort:
+We realized a network analysis and biological process cutting MI interactions in 100, 1K, 10K, 100K, 1M.

+Pipeline to this analysis is done by:

-`$ python Py/intersections.py`
+`$ bash scripts/make-cuts.sh`

+Steps are executed in the following order:

-Intersections are saved on:
+1. Intersections and diferences networks are saved on:

-`$ ls Results/intersections`
+`$ ls Results/cuts-mi/100/intersections/*`

-To generate heatmaps intersection plots:

-`$ python Py/make-heatmaps.py`
+i.e., for cut off of 100 interactions in MI.

-Plots are saved on:
+2. Heatmaps of intersections and diferences are saved on:

-`$ ls Plots`
+`$ ls Plot/heat-interacciones-100.png`

-### Intersections only between control and stages

-To generate intersections:

-`$ python Py/ctrl-stages-intersec.py`
+i.e., for cut off of 100 interactions in MI.

-Output are a network saved on:
+3. Venn diagrams of interactions between experimental groups are saved on:

-`$ ls Results/intersections/inter-ctrl-stages.tsv`

-and annotation for every MI interaction in:

-`$ ls Results/intersections/source-inter-ctrl-stages.tsv`
+`$ ls Plot/venn-100.png`

+i.e., for cut off of 100 interactions in MI.

+4. Calculation of enrichment for all groups are saved on:

-`$ ls Results/intersections/target-inter-ctrl-stages.tsv`
+`$ Results/cuts-mi/100/inter-all-groups-100.go.txt`

-### Network Enrichment

-To get enrichment by component:
+where last column is the component id asociated to its rows of genes enrichment.

+And the file with genes asociated to its component is saved on:

-`$ python Py/component-GO.py`
+`$ Results/cuts-mi/100/inter-all-groups-100.comp.txt`

-Output gene-idcomponent:
+5. The same notation was used to enrichment of only stages.
+We have those files saved on:

-`$ ls Results/intersections/inter-ctrl-stages-components.tsv`
+`$ Results/cuts-mi/100/inter-only-stages-100.go.txt`

-and annotation enrichement by component is saved:

-`$ ls Results/intersections/inter-ctrl-stages-enrich.tsv`
+`$ Results/cuts-mi/100/inter-only-stages-100.comp.txt`